Octatum/katartico/content/projects/this-is-getting-old.md

   childhood and forever.

-  We are currently developing their website to attract donors and for people to get to know the Foundation’s activities.
+  We are currently developing their website to attract donors and give further exposure to the Foundation’s activities.
 content:
   - height: '2'
     image: /assets/2-2-.jpg